twilio/twilio-python/docs/index.rst

 User Guide
 ==================

 Functionality is split over three different sub-packages within **twilio-python**.
-Below are in-depth guide to specific portions of the library.
+Below are in-depth guides to specific portions of the library.

 REST API
 ----------